-A Biological Assessment evaluating the potential impacts of the proposed action on the endangered and threatened species above was prepared and is provided in Attachment D2 of the Environmental Compliance Appendix.
-Formal consultation was initiated on September 27, 2018 to comply with requirements of Section 7 of the ESA.
-The Biological Assessment concluded that implementing the proposed action in accordance with the standards and guidelines (including mitigation measures that include protective and conservative best management practices) recommended by USFWS and NYSDEC, will not jeopardize the continued existence or contribute to the loss of viability of either piping plover or seabeach amaranth populations that occur or utilize the project area, and the proposed action would not significantly contribute to cumulative impacts associated with piping plover and seabeach amaranth.
-As such, the USACE concluded that the overall project results in a may affect, is likely to adversely affect (LAA) determination for piping plover, red knot, and seabeach amaranth.
-USFWS's Biological Opinion (BO) was received on April 4, 2019 and concluded that the proposed project is not likely to jeopardize the continued existence of the species covered in this Opinion.
-Since there are no Critical Habitat designations, none will be affected by the proposed project.
-The BO concluded that there are Adverse Effects on all three species and provided an Incidental Take Statement for Piping plover (27 pairs, 24 individuals, 100 nests and 238 chicks over the 50 year life of the project) and for Red knot (263 over the 50 year life of the project).
-The BO also outlines the following reasonable and prudent measures to minimize take of piping plover and red knot (additional details of the Terms and Conditions for the Reasonable and Prudent Measures are detailed in the BO, Attachment D2c):
+A Biological Assessment has been prepared specific to these species (Attachment D2 of the Environmental Compliance Appendix) to support continuation of a formal consultation process with USFWS.
+The Biological Assessment concludes that implementing the proposed action in accordance with the standards and guidelines (including mitigation measures that include protective and conservative best management practices) recommended by USFWS and NYSDEC, will not jeopardize the continued existence or contribute to the loss of viability of either piping plover or seabeach amaranth populations that occur or utilize the project area, and the proposed action would not significantly contribute to cumulative impacts associated with piping plover and seabeach amaranth.
+As such, the USACE concludes that the overall project results in a May Affect is Likely to Adversely Affect (LAA) determination for piping plover and seabeach amaranth, and a May Affect, but Not Likely to Adversely Affect (NLAA) determination for red knot.